 Every HOA needs to account for interest and inflation when formulating its reserve fund strategy.
 Here’s why:

 Inflation’s Sneaky Influence: If you think a mere 1% bump in inflation won’t rock your HOA’s financial boat, think again.
 A single percentage increase can hike your funding requirement by approximately 20%.
-This is because inflation amplifies the cost of all future expenses.
+This is because inflation amplifies the cost of all future expenses, not just the small amount of cash you hold in the bank earning interest.

 Interest’s Subtle Shifts: Conversely, interest has a subtler, yet crucial role.
-A 1% rise in interest can typically lead to a 5-6% difference in reserve funding.
-Remember, interest is based on the cash you actually have in the bank, not potential future expenses.
+A 1% rise in interest can typically lead to a 5-6% drop in reserve funding.
+Remember, interest is earned only on the cash you actually have in the bank.

 Here’s where our uPlanIt online reserve calculator offers a lifeline.
-You can test your budget with all of these factors through our online reserve calculator uPlanIt.
+You can test your plan with all of these factors through our online reserve calculator uPlanIt.
 Learn more about using uPlanIt here.

 How Your Starting Balance Affects Everyone

 Your reserve’s starting balance can spell the difference between smooth sailing and choppy waters.
-A robust starting balance can mean less monthly transfers are needed.
-However, if you’re starting from a weak position, you might end up paying more monthly or face special assessments.
+A robust starting balance means lower monthly transfers are needed.
+However, if you’re starting from a weak position, you might end up funding Reserves at a faster rate to quickly prepare for upcoming projects or face special assessments if you’re absolutely out of time.

-For example, let’s consider an association that initially requires a $4,990 monthly transfer for full funding.
-But with a weaker starting point, say from 12% funded, that amount spikes to $5,610 monthly.
+For example, let’s consider an association that initially requires a $4,990 monthly transfer as they pursue a Full Funding goal.
+But with a weaker starting point, that amount will quickly rise into the $5000 or $6000 range depending on the timing of upcoming projects.
 The same expenses loom, but now the association has to play catch-up, with owners bearing the burden.

 HOA Emergencies Happen